aDDM-Toolbox/ADDM.cpp/README.md

 ## Getting Started ##

-The aDDM Toolbox library for C++ can be cloned on the user's machine or run in a Docker container. __We recommend using the Docker image unless you are familiar with installing and compiling c++ packages__.
-For requirements for a local build of the ADDM.cpp, see the __Local Installation__.
+The aDDM Toolbox library for C++ can be cloned on the user's machine or run in a Docker container. __We recommend using the Docker image unless you are familiar with installing and compiling C++ packages__.
+For requirements for a local build of the ADDM.cpp, see the __Local Installation__ section.
 For instructions on the Docker installation, continue to the __Docker Image__ section.

 ## Docker Image ##

-To pull a Docker Image with ADDM.cpp installed, follow the steps below:
+To pull a Docker image with ADDM.cpp installed, follow the steps below:

 * Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 * Start Docker Desktop.